TutteInstitute/toponymy/doc/migration.rst

 Similarity groups use complete linkage and each rename request contains at most ``max_disambiguation_group_size`` topics (four by default).

+Each topic retains its current numerical ``name_embedding`` and the exact ``embedded_name`` text when a naming stage needs them.
+These small vectors are owned and read-only; changing ``topic.name`` clears both fields.
+Exact current names reuse vectors within a prepared fit, including across layers.
+A changed name is encoded when next needed, and a new ``prepare`` starts fresh state.
+Keep the text embedder and its configuration fixed during a prepared fit;
+replacing it requires preparing again. ``name_embedding_context`` records the embedder class and descriptive model settings, not a portable model fingerprint.
+The existing ``topic_name_vectors_`` remains object-aligned text with ``Unlabelled`` for noise; it is separate from numerical embeddings.

+``topic_model_.disambiguation_history`` retains each group's original names, input name vectors, prompt, outputs, status, attempts and errors.
+A failed or cancelled naming call leaves this evidence inspectable.
+Retrying on the same prepared pipeline resumes unfinished groups using their saved prompts and does not submit successful groups again.
+Original topic prompts also survive retries.
+Changing a pending group's names requires preparing again.
+Loaded archives are result snapshots; they do not reconstruct a provider or a resumable pipeline.

 The old ``create_cluster_layers`` and ``build_raw_cluster_layers`` engine helpers are removed.
 Fit a clusterer and read its ``cluster_layers_`` and ``cluster_tree_``.
 Clusterer fits no longer accept runtime layer classes or naming configuration;